italobusi/draft-poidt-teas-actn-poi-assurance/draft-poidt-teas-actn-poi-assurance.md

 In this case, the O-PNC is fully responsible for the fault management (including failure detection, location and repair) within the optical domain.

 The detailed mechanisms used by the O-PNC for intra-domain fault management are outside the scope of this document.
-Optical data plane standards provide a comprehensive set of OAM tools, defined in [ITU-T G.709] and [ITU-T G.798], that would assist O-PNC fault management, as described in [ITU-T G.7710] and [ITU-T G.874].
+Optical data plane standards provide a comprehensive set of OAM tools, defined in {{ITU-T_G.709}} and {{ITU-T_G.798}}, that would assist O-PNC fault management, as described in {{ITU-T_G.7710}} and {{ITU-T_G.874}}.

-It is worth noting that the OAM tools, defined in [ITU-T G.709] and [ITU-T G.798], are fully standardized for the ODU, OTU and FlexO sub-layers but only functionally standardized for the optical medial layer (i.e., OCh and OTSiA).
+It is worth noting that the OAM tools, defined in {{ITU-T_G.709}} and {{ITU-T_G.798}}, are fully standardized for the ODU, OTU and FlexO sub-layers but only functionally standardized for the optical medial layer (i.e., OCh and OTSiA).
 This is not an issue since it is assumed that the optical NEs and O-PNC within a single domain are single-vendor.

 However, the level of standardization of the OAM tools management requirements is sufficient to allow defining standard requirements and data model at the MPI for multi-vendor, multi-domain and multi-layer fault management.